 11.3.
 Facilitating Meaningful Comparisons#

-The same data can be visualized many different ways, and deciding which plot to make can be daunting.
+The same data can be visualized in many different ways, and deciding which plot to make can be daunting.
 Generally speaking, our plot should help a reader make meaningful comparisons.
 In this section, we go over several useful principles that can improve the clarity of our plots.

 11.3.1.
 Emphasize the Important Difference#